misaelnieto/misaelnieto.github.io/content/posts/create-your-own-private-egg-repository-on-amazon-ec2.md

 ```

 By default these directories are owned by root, so we have to give permissions
-to the ubuntu user in the `webfiles/` directory and permissions to `ww-data` on
+to the `ubuntu` user in the `webfiles/` directory and permissions to
-`webfiles/`.
+`www-data` on `webfiles/`.

 ```bash
 sudo chown -R www-data /var/www/logs/ sudo chown -R ubuntu /var/www/webfiles
 ```

-It's also very wise to create a skeleton directory to hold out packages:
+It's also very wise to create a skeleton directory to hold our packages:

 ```bash
 mkdir -p /var/www/webfiles/public